saveourtool/diktat/info/guide/guide-chapter-2.md

 #### <a name="r2.1.1"></a> 2.1.1 Using KDoc for the public, protected, or internal code elements

 At a minimum, KDoc should be used for every public, protected, or internal decorated class, interface, enumeration, method, and member field (property).
-Other code blocks can also have KDocs if needed.
 Instead of using comments or KDocs before properties in the primary constructor of a class - use `@property` tag in a KDoc of a class.
 All properties of the primary constructor should also be documented in a KDoc with a `@property` tag.